-The main idea that drives this blog is that efficiency is the only goal that makes logical sense in health and fitness, or anything, really, for that matter.
+The main idea that drives this blog is that efficiency is the only goal that makes logical sense in health and fitness (or anything really, for that matter).

-My point is that you might feel overwhelmed at the outset: Not only do you have to get used to expending effort on diet and training, but you have to get used to expending effort on thinking about how to expend effort on diet and training.
-You do a lot of work… to do as little work as possible, and it seems ironic and hypocritical or maybe outright nonsensical.
+This is important to understand, because initiating health and fitness effort is already hard on it’s own, and you thus might feel especially overwhelmed at the outset: Not only do you have to get used to expending effort on diet and training, you have to get used to expending effort on thinking about how to expend effort on diet and training.
+You do a lot of work… to do as little work as possible, and it might seem ironic and hypocritical or maybe outright nonsensical.

 If you do the extra work now to make the system work efficiently, and perhaps do intermittent bouts of extra work to adjust the system and keep it working efficiently, the overall amount of work you do will be less.

-Having said that… a PSA to those getting started, or restarted:
+My main point, and a PSA to those getting started, or restarted:

 If it feels overwhelming and perhaps insurmountable, understand that the first few weeks and months are the hardest.
 Once you iron out the new system and get into the groove of an automatic routine, it gets way easier.
 Forever.
 And, like I did, you’ll realize that it was absolutely worth the effort.